ihalage/analogmat/README.md

 ## Autoencoders (VAE & vanilla)

-*Autoencoder* class implements the unsupervised material fingerprinting model.
+*AutoEncoder* class implements the unsupervised material fingerprinting model.
 Materials analogies can be investigated in a bi-directional manner.
 That is, "What are the analogous experimental materials to an arbitary composition?" (enabling crystal structure prediction) and "What are the analogous unstudied perovskites to a target experimental material?" (enabling analogical materials discovery).

 Following is the code snippet to find 5 experimental analogies (nearest neighbours-NNs) to the composition (K<sub>0.5</sub>Bi<sub>0.5</sub>)ZrO<sub>3</sub>.
 It is important to write the chemical formula in standard notation with brackets to identify the disordered site - (A<sub>1-x</sub>A'<sub>x</sub>)BO<sub>3</sub> or A(B<sub>1-x</sub>B'<sub>x</sub>)O<sub>3</sub>.
 Note that R<sub>A</sub> should be greater than R<sub>B</sub>.